Racecourse Guide

 — Jason Weaver, former jockey (At The Races View From the Saddle)

 The Weaver passage is the practical heart of Thirsk handicap analysis.
 Two angles emerge directly.
-First, on the sprint chute the stands-rail bias is real and quantifiable — and the Horse Race Base stall analysis data confirms it: high draws win 41.8% across 334 races at 5f straight and 39.6% across 459 races at 6f, with low draws stuck at 24-26% at both trips.
+First, on the sprint chute the stands-rail bias is real and quantifiable — and the stall-level draw analysis data confirms it: high draws win 41.8% across 334 races at 5f straight and 39.6% across 459 races at 6f, with low draws stuck at 24-26% at both trips.
 Second, on the round course the top turn is a structural test that the secondary sources understate.
 Horses who handle the ridge can kick on and put rivals in trouble; horses who don’t get unbalanced at exactly the point where the race tightens.
-The HRB data extends the high-draw bias to the round course too: high draws win 40-41% at 7f, 1m, and 1m4f round, with low draws at 19-27%.
+The stalls data extends the high-draw bias to the round course too: high draws win 40-41% at 7f, 1m, and 1m4f round, with low draws at 19-27%.
 This contradicts the secondary-source consensus that low draws are favoured at longer round-course trips — the data is unambiguously the other way.
-Combine the stands-rail/wide-position angle with the Northern-yard stronghold profile (Easterby, Fahey, O’Meara, Dods, Ryan dominate by volume) and the rare-visitor specialist angles (Haggas 28.6%, Varian 21.8%) for the cleanest Thirsk reads.
+Combine the stands-rail/wide-position angle with the Northern-yard stronghold profile (Easterby, Fahey, O’Meara, Dods, Ryan dominate by volume) and the rare-visitor specialist angle (Haggas 22.5%) for the cleanest Thirsk reads.

 Course Facts